Slots: 2

 Estimated Number of Awards: 50

-Candidates must be faculty, research scientists, postdocs or other full-time staff who can receive funding through their institutions.
-Candidates must be no more than 10 years past receiving the terminal advanced degree in their field (M.S., Ph.D. or M.D. received on or after 2014).
-Please see the Moore Inventor Fellows FAQ for more information regarding candidate eligibility and exceptions.
+Who May Serve as PI: Faculty, research scientists, or postdocs who are no more than 10 years past receiving the terminal advanced degree in their field (M.S., Ph.D. or M.D. received on or after 2015).

 Link to Award: https://www.moore.org/initiative-additional-info?initiativeId=moore-inventor-fellows